Certora/Documentation/docs/user-guide/timeouts/timeouts-main.md

 For some intuition on how this happens, see the following illustration.
-Whenever there is a sequence of subgraphs that branch and then join again, the simplest variant of this being the diamond shapes in the picture, the final path count is the product of the subgraph's path counts.
-Thus the resulting overall path count grows exponentially in the number of these diamonds.
+Whenever there is a sequence of subgraphs that branch and then join again, the simplest variant of this being the diamond shapes in the picture, the path count of the whole graph is the product of these subgraph's path counts.
+Thus it is typical for the path count of a control flow graph to grow exponentially in its number of nodes (or edges).

 ```{figure} path-diamonds.png
 :name: path diamonds